 Main content | back to top

-We launched the Shell-wide Code of Conduct in 2006 to help staff to apply our Business Principles.
-It defines the basic rules, standards and behaviours for Shell employees and directs them to available resources and support.
+Our Shell-wide Code of Conduct helps staff put our Business Principles into practice.
+The code defines basic rules, standards and behaviours for Shell employees and directs them to available resources and support.

-All our staff are required to complete Code of Conduct training and further training is available on other compliance topics.
-We also help contractors and suppliers to understand and meet the requirements.
+All staff are required to complete Code of Conduct awareness training.
+Further training is available on other compliance topics.
+Where appropriate these training courses are also assigned to specific staff on a mandatory basis.

 Shell’s Code of Conduct states clearly that violators may be subject to disciplinary action (including dismissal), legal proceedings and possibly imprisonment.
-We report a summary of all helpline allegations and significant Code of Conduct violations to the Audit Committee of the Board of Royal Dutch Shell plc.
+We report a summary of all Helpline allegations and significant Code of Conduct violations to the Audit Committee of the Board of Royal Dutch Shell plc.
 In 2013, 181 violations of the Code of Conduct were reported and we ended our relationship with 63 employees and contractors.